kuzzleio/documentation/src/sdk/go/2/controllers/auth/create-my-credentials/index.md

 code: true
 type: page
 title: CreateMyCredentials
-description: Create the current user's credentials for the specified `<strategy>`.
+description: Creates the current user's credentials for the specified `<strategy>`.
 ---

 # CreateMyCredentials

-Create the current user's credentials for the specified `<strategy>`.
+Creates the current user's credentials for the specified `<strategy>`.

 ## Arguments